Raja-s-k/amfoss-tasks/task-02/SOLUTION.md

 **git status** - used to check the changes made in the local repository.

-**git add .** - used to add the changes in the local directory to the remote directory.
+**git add** - used to add the changes in the local directory to the remote directory.

 **git commit** - used to move the changes made in the local directory to the remote directory.